heapwolf/subclass/README.md

 # subclass
-Subclass is a safe way to extend native types in Javascript.
+Subclass is a safe way to extend native object prototypes in Javascript.

 ## What the #@%&????